VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_system_function_net.en.md

 ### hsNetGetMicPermissionState
 `int hsNetGetMicPermissionState()`

-Get the Mike Permission State.
+Gets the Mike Permission State.
 The constants below will be returned.

 ```
 const int HSMicPermissionState_Prompt = 0;		// Permission in queue